Alejandro Piedrahita

-Alejandro Piedrahita Díaz (born 3 September 2002) is a Colombian footballer who plays for as a midfielder for Gimnasia LP, on loan from Deportivo Pereira.
+Alejandro Piedrahita Díaz (born 3 September 2002) is a Colombian professional footballer who plays as a winger for Major League Soccer club Toronto FC, on loan from CSKA Sofia.

 Early life

-Piedrahita was born in Cartago, Valle del Cauca to Blanca Edith Díaz and Hernando Piedrahita Escobar.
+Piedrahita was born in Cartago, Valle del Cauca.
 He played football at Comfandi Cartago until he was 12 when in 2014 he started playing at El Diamante Sports Club.
 He joined Deportivo Pereira in 2019.

-Career
+Club career

-He made his debut for Deportivo Pereira in the Categoría Primera A in 2020.
+Piedrahita made his debut for Deportivo Pereira in the Categoría Primera A in 2020.
 He scored his first senior goal on 6 April 2021 in the league against Independiente Medellín.
 He played 22 times in 2022 as his club won the Colombian league title.

 He joined Club Atlético Banfield in January 2023 on loan for a year with the option to join permanently for a transfer fee or $700,000 for 80% of his rights.

-In February 2025, the transfer to Gimnasia y Esgrima La Plata, of the Argentine Primera División, takes place.
-The transfer is made on loan for one year with an option to buy.
+In February 2025, Piedrahita joined Gimnasia y Esgrima La Plata of the Argentine Primera División on loan for one year with an option to buy.

+CSKA Sofia

+In December 2025, Bulgarian club CSKA Sofia announced the signing of Piedrahita on a three-year contract; he was assigned shirt number 77.
+Reports in Bulgaria described the move as a free transfer following the expiration of his Deportivo Pereira contract.

+Loan to Toronto FC

+On 4 September 2026, Piedrahita was loaned to Major League Soccer club Toronto FC on a deal through the 2027 MLS season, with an additional option to make the move permanent.